joefreeman8/sei-project-3-be/README.md

 ## Future Improvements ##
 * Make the app mobile responsive.
-* Add “time” to see when a message was sent.
+* Add timestamp to see when a message was sent.
 * Create a like button so you can be connected through likes and not just open chats.
 * Using a chat feature plugin.
 * Add further error handling.